Beginner's guide to using an electric vehicle

 Regenerative braking

-Once you get over the quietness of an electric car, then "regenerative braking" is probably the biggest change compared to a conventional car.
+Once you get over the quietness of an electric vehicle, then "regenerative braking" is probably the biggest change compared to a conventional car.

-Simply put, when you lift your foot off the accelerator the electric car will begin to slow down.
+Simply put, when you lift your foot off the accelerator the electric vehicle will begin to slow down.
 Regen braking is different to coasting, though.

-The electric car will slow down quite a lot without using the friction brakes, all the while recovering this kinetic energy into the battery.
+The electric vehicle will slow down quite a lot without using the friction brakes, all the while recovering this kinetic energy into the battery.

 In practice, it means you don't need to use the brakes as often and you get some energy back into the electric car's battery.